soumyadip1995/soumyadip1995.github.io/_posts/2020-02-26-Level2_Level4part2.md

 So, we talked about The Tesla Autopilot in the Previous Blog Post.
 As you can see the above ideas corressponds to Level 2.

-In the next Section , we will see what happens in a competition between the Tesla AutoPilot and a Neural Network..!!
+In the next Section , we will see what happens when the Tesla AutoPilot and a Neural Network goes head to head...!!.
+This is a system that predicts disengagements which require human supervision.

 ### **Neural Network vs the Tesla Autopilot**